mendix/docs/content/appstore/app-services/automated-task-and-resource-planner.md

 {{% todo %}}[Add the link to the marketplace page after the component is released]{{% /todo %}}

-Powered by AI, the [Automated Task & Resource Planner]() app service can solve complex planning cases and automatically creating the most efficient planning based on available resources.
+Powered by AI, the [Automated Task & Resource Planner]() app service can solve complex planning cases and automatically create the most efficient planning based on available resources.
 The planner matches tasks with resources, taking a wide range of constraints into account.

 The app service has a module containing a plug-and-play integration with the [Automated Task & Resource Planner API](#read-more).
 It contains the following entities and microflows: